Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Another question was directed at Allison on the TV, and they listened with mounting curiosity. *"Miss Buehler, according to your family you haven’t spoken in nearly fifteen years.
 Do you have anything to say to them?"*

-They watched as Allison froze for a microsecond, then leaned forward to the mic. *"Uh… Apparently I have two little brothers nowadays…"* she began.
+They watched as Allison froze for a microsecond, then leaned forward to the mic. *"Uh...
+Apparently I have two little brothers nowadays..."* she began.
 Ramsey and Tristan looked at each other excitedly. *"I guess I’d like to tell them that they’re welcome to write me.
 I’d like to hear from them sometime."*

 *"No message for your parents?"*